 We suggest you inform students' families of what students can expect on test day and what the SAT means to students' college and career planning.
 Let them know about free practice from Khan Academy.
 Also make them aware of the 4 free score reports and additional privacy policies described in the SAT School Day Student Guide so they can discuss them with their child before the preadministration session.
-In addition, you can share that students may now opt in and participate in Student Search Service online at studentsearch.collegeboard.org using their personal College Board account.
+In addition, please share that students may now opt in and participate in Student Search Service online at studentsearch.collegeboard.org using their personal College Board account.
 Once students have opted in, colleges and scholarship programs can send them information by mail and email.
+In order for students to complete the optional questionnaire and opt-in to Student Search during the preadministration session at school, consent is required.
+Please visit isbe.net/Pages/sat-psat.aspx to download a template consent form to use if your school does not already have a process to collect consent.
+Otherwise, students should complete only required information during the preadministration session.